|

 Pick a lunch box

 Take the kids to the store and let them pick their own lunch box.
-It can make it so much more exciting to bring lunch from home if the kids love the way they get to take their lunch to school.
-There are so many fun options out there.
-Mom or dad need to make sure the choice is functional for what you child likes to bring and is easy to care for.
+It can be so much more exciting to bring lunch from home if the kids love the way they get to take their lunch to school.
+There are so many fun lunchboxes out there.
+Mom or dad need to make sure the choice is functional for what your child likes to bring and is easy to care for.

 Involve the kids

-Have the kids get involved with planning, making, and/or shopping for the lunch items.
-They don’t have to be involved in every aspect, but if they are involved with some part of it, they are more likely to eat it.
+Have the kids plan, make, and/or shop for the lunch items.
+They don’t have to be involved in every aspect, but if they are involved with some part of packing lunches, they are more likely to eat it.

 Think outside the bread

-• Homemade snack – meat crackers and cheese
+- Homemade snack – deli meat, crackers, and cheese

-• Mini turkey and cheddar cheese sub on hot dogs buns
+- Mini turkey and cheddar cheese sub on hot dog buns

 Buy in Bulk